Should I Get Renter’s Insurance During Hurricane Season?

-If you’re a homeowner, you may already be aware of what you need to do to keep your home as safe as possible.
+If you’re a homeowner, you may already be aware of what you need to do to keep your home insured and as safe as possible.
 But if you’re renting a home or apartment, what steps should you take to keep your possessions and house safe in the event of a hurricane or tropical storm?

-Here’s a look at what you should do to minimize the risk.
+Here’s a look at what you should do to minimize the risk:

 Some renters mistakenly think their landlord’s homeowners policy will provide coverage for their belongings, but that isn’t the case.
 Even if you’re only renting a room in a shared house, “there is coverage for the landlord’s furnishings, but the tenant’s property is specifically excluded” under a standard homeowners insurance, says Kristofer Kirchen, an insurance broker with First Florida Insurance Network of Central Florida.